Why do people we love or work with, lie to us, and how do we respond when they do?

 When my son was still a toddler, he thought that by covering his own eyes, he’d be invisible to everyone else in the family.
 So if he wanted to “hide”, he’d just put his little hands up in front of his face, like the game of peek-a-boo we play with babies.
 A cloak of immunity (he loved to pull all of the clean linen out of the closet and spread it around the hallway) from discovery and accountability.

-Today I was reflecting – as I’m sneaking up on another birth day this month – on the many wonderful ways that age brings not only wisdom of self-knowledge, but common sense.
-This week, however, I was confronted by both the first and second statements above, made by people who are actually older than I am.
+Today I was reflecting – as I’m sneaking up on another birth day – on the many wonderful ways that age brings not only wisdom of self-knowledge, but common sense.
+This week, however, I was confronted by the actual statements above, made by people who are older – wiser ? than I am.
 So, denial and obfuscation – let’s just call it what it is, dishonesty – is obviously not the sole territory of the young and foolish.
 Anyone looking for a back door, an escape clause or hatch, a way to be invisible can deploy lying.
 Lies can be big or small, but they’re all about avoiding exposure.
 But ‘exposure’ to what?
 I thought back, to that feeling…

 The first professional job I had in my first career (Education) was a high school teacher.
 I was thrilled to have the job, but apprehensive about being so close in age to my students (I was only 23, and they were between 16 – 18 years old).
 Despite having graduated from college and having several credentials “under my belt”, I feared being called-out as a fraud.
 What did that mean?
 To me, it meant being appraised, and found lacking.
 Knowledge; poise; maturity; skill: missing from my repertoire.